adon-cloudcannon/landing-page-test/src/collections/ssg-pages/git-based-cms.md

           content:
             text_markdown: >-
-              Find out how leading companies are successfully leveraging CloudCannon's live visual editing.
+              Find out how leading companies are successfully leveraging CloudCannon's live Visual Editor with enterprise level security.
               Learn how the best Git based CMS can help you and your team.&nbsp;
           styles:
             width: medium
             desktop: